 Specify the variable name for the exported data using the Export to a variable named box.

-Export the data to the Design Optimization Workspace.
+Export the data to the Data area of the tool.

 Click OK.
-The exported data variable appears in the Design Optimization Workspace.
+The exported data variable appears in the Data area.